kmalakoff/knockback-todos-app/README.md

     _ko_native_apply_bindings(view_model, element)
 ```

-So template data can be passed down the template chain using the 1.3.0beta syntax:

 ```html
 <div data-bind="template: {name: 'priority-swatch-picker-template', data: $data}"></div>
 ```

 ### Model Synchronization

 A kb.Observable is used to observe a model attribute and update itself or notify its subscribers when it changes.
-You can use it in three ways:
+It has four main patterns:

 1. Just provide a key and the raw attribute is read-only
 2. Provide a key and a property "write: true" and the raw attribute is read/write
-3. Provide a read: or write: function to customize the set/get behavior including registering any dependencies
+3. Provide a "read: -> return ..."or "write: (value) -> ..." function to customize the set/get behavior including registering any Knockout dependencies
-4. If the attribute doesn't exist, if the setToDefault function is called, or if using a Backbone.ModelRef which is not yet loaded, use a default value property "default: 'foo'"
+4. If the attribute doesn't exist, if the setToDefault function is called, or if using a Backbone.ModelRef which is not yet loaded, it returns the default value property "default: 'foo'"

 Some examples:
 ```coffeescript